Candidate For WBFM

 2. No specific age requirements are set forth.
 Each individual case is considered in the light of circumstances, education, previous experience, and technical skills.
 Therefore, each candidate will be considered on his or her own merits.

 1. A qualified candidate must have a high school diploma or its equivalent.
-He must have a diploma from some acceptable Bible school, institute, college, or seminary.
+He must have a diploma or certificate from some acceptable Bible institute, college, or seminary.
 Five years of full time Christian service may be accepted in lieu of educational requirements.

-Note: After examination of a missionary candidate by the Mission Committee - should they feel it necessary - it shall remain the prerogative of the Mission Committee to require an applicant who is not a graduate of the Arlington Baptist College, Arlington.
-Texas, to attend at least one year at the College.
+Note: After examination of a missionary candidate by the Mission Committee – should they feel it necessary – it shall remain the prerogative of the Mission Committee to require additional education related to doctrine and/or missionary training.

 A male candidate must have a clear conviction about the call of God to the mission field to preach the Gospel; however, realizing that there are other areas of service supportive of missionary work, other such supportive services will be considered.

 1. Both single and married applicants will be given consideration.
 In the case of married couples, each must complete the application process, and both will be considered as candidates upon acceptance.

 2. Unmarried candidates who are engaged must clearly declare this fact and will be accepted only after both parties have been considered and approved.
 Unmarried candidates who are not engaged should give prayerful consideration to any contemplated move toward engagement and shall do so only after consultation with the Mission Director.

 Applications of engaged couples will be handled together as in the case of married couples.